Trifunik/ToddlerJukeBox/README.md

 # ToddlerJukeBox
-Toddler can be its own DJ with RFID cards
+Toddlers can be their own DJ with RFID cards